johnsosoka/site-johnsosoka-com/website/_pages/headphones.md

 **Planar:** The sound is produced by a flat (like a plane, hence planar) diaphragm that is suspended between two magnets.

-**Dynamic:** A diaphragm is attached to a coil of wire which is attached to a magnet.
+**Dynamic:** A diaphragm is connected to a voice coil within a permanent magnet's field.
+Electrical current in the coil causes movement, producing sound.

 ### Planar Magnetic